 Spark an Emotion

 Perhaps you were able to feel the emotions right away, perhaps it will take a little practice.
 When you feel those happy, positive feelings, it usually begins in the chest, around the heart.
-As you stay in the moment, expand and swell that feeling, like warm, glowing honey, to fill your whole torso.
+As you stay in the moment, assign that feeling the color and texture of honey.
+Golden honey, that sparkles with tiny bubble suspended inside, and glows with sunlight shining through.
+Now take that honey, and expand and swell it to fill your whole torso.
 Allow the honey to ooze down your arms, filling them to the fingertips.
 Now your fingertips are joyful!
 Feel it move down the legs to the tips of your toes.
-Yes, your toes can feel love!
+Yes, your toes can love!
 Grow it up to the very top of your head and feel your hair stand up a little.
 Happy hair!
+Check your body and see if there is any spot not filled with your joy-love honey.
+If you find one, allow the honey to fill it in.
+Are your elbows excited?
+Ear lobes?
+Flow that honey!

 Hold On to It